Please ensure Javascript is enabled for purposes of website accessibility

 But is that a practical strategy?
 Would that mean you are hedging away any advantage of owning the S&P 500 fund?

-To preserve capital and even book some profits, buying shares of SH can be a solid strategy as a short-term hedge in qualified accounts where you can’t short sell or use options.
+To preserve capital and even book some profits, buying shares of SH can be a solid strategy as a short-term hedge in qualified accounts where you can’t sell short or use options.

 For example, your large-cap U.S. allocation could break down along the following lines: